thomastoledo/Monadify/README.md

-# Monadify - Library for Working with Optional Values in TypeScript
+# Pelouse - Library for Working with Optional Values in TypeScript

-`monadify` is a TypeScript library that provides a `Maybe` monad, a powerful abstraction for working with optional or nullable values.
+`pelouse` is a TypeScript library that provides a `Maybe` monad, a powerful abstraction for working with optional or nullable values.
 This library helps you avoid common pitfalls when dealing with `null` or `undefined` values by offering safe, functional ways to handle them.
 With `Maybe`, you can map, chain, and transform values without worrying about runtime errors due to null or undefined.

 ## Features